f1yn/jetpack.js/README.md

 ## Building from source
 To build this project from source, install dependencies with `npm install` and run the builder with `gulp build`.
 If successful, build files will populate the `dist/` directory.
+This module works best as being required in a bundling software.